jan379/quobyte-presales/elbencho/example_workloads/examples.md

+# Create some volumes to work in parallel to distribute metadata workload/ saturate metadata services:
+for i in $(seq 0 319); do qmgmt volume create r$i root root; done

 # Let's first bench the network, then the storage

 # Network benchmark.
 Needs elbencho deployed && started on all hosts that participate